justeat/jubako/README.md

 In this simple example we use some of Jubako's convenience extensions to compose a `RecyclerView` with 100 rows.

-We use first function `Jubako.into`  to specify which recycler to load into, and a call to `load` and using Jubako's `withView` extension function to specify a row in our recycler that conveniently constructs the necessary boilerplate under the hood (with full fall-through functionality).
+Firstly the extension function `RecyclerView.withJubako` to specify which recycler, context and other options to load into following up with a call to `load`.
+Then, using Jubako's `withView` extension function we can specify the view for a row in our recycler that conveniently constructs the necessary boilerplate under the hood.

 Mostly this approach might work for simple applications, but under the hood Jubako offers more verbose construction to support more complicated scenarios.